Scaling Unsupervised Multi-Source Federated Domain Adaptation through Group-Wise Discrepancy Minimization: Experiments

 \textbf{Implementation details.} For digit datasets (Digit-Five and Digit-18), we use a 2-layer CNN with two convolutional blocks followed by three fully connected layers with dropout and batch normalization.
-For Office-Caltech10, we adopt a ResNet101 pretrained on ImageNet, followed by a two-layer MLP classifier (see Appendix for full architecture).
+For Office-Caltech10, we adopt a ResNet101 pretrained on ImageNet, followed by a two-layer MLP predictor (see Appendix for full architecture).
 All models are trained with SGD (momentum 0.9, weight decay $5 \times 10^{-4}$).
+The temperature parameter $\tau$ is set to $1.0$ for Office-Caltech10 and Digit-18, and to $0.2$ for Digit-Five.
 For Digit-Five and Digit-18, we use a custom learning rate scheduler with decay factor $\gamma = 0.75$, and for Office-Caltech10, exponential decay with $\gamma = 0.9$.
-Batch size is 128, and all models are trained for 500 epochs.
+The batch size is set to 128, and all models are trained for 500 epochs.
 Communication occurs once per epoch ($r=1$), using a single epoch for each stage: source training, source fine-tuning, and inter-group discrepancy minimization.
 We report mean ± std accuracy over five runs, using an AMD EPYC 7713 CPU and NVIDIA A100 GPU (40GB).